vicent-b/Deface-GUI/README.md

 # Deface-GUI
-This projet is a GUI for mdraw's "deface" command line tool with frame-per-frame tools, allowing for automatic and quick face censoring form videos.
+This projet is a GUI for mdraw's "deface" command line tool with frame-per-frame tools, allowing for automatic and quick face censoring for videos.
 Frame censoring may be necessary for activities such as transparently sharing video training data for Neural Nets or reporter activity without compromising passerby's privacy.

-# Attributions:
+## Attributions:
-This program is just a GUI for the command tool deface by mdraw.
-You may find more projects on [https://github.com/vicent-b]
+This program is just a GUI for the command tool [deface](https://github.com/ORB-HD/deface/) by mdraw.
+You may find more projects on [https://github.com/vicent-b](https://github.com/vicent-b).

-# Information:
+## Information:
 You may upload a single video or an image.
 The image on the right shows the conversion of a given image or video frame (that may be changed using the slider), while also showing the face detection confidence.
 The autoconvert button (soon to come) allows to select a bunch of files and convert them quickly with the current settings.
 The algorithm looks for faces within each image/frame and dettects them with a given confidence (0->1).
 They are blurred only if the confidence is above the chosen threshold.
 By changing the threshold you may elliminate false negatives (faces not detected as such) while minimising false positives (non-faces dettected as faces).